 Osage Orange, Shavings

 Dried shavings from Maclura pomifera, a tree once widely planted in the US and eastern Canada for shetlerbelts.
 The wood is still used to make archery bows.
 Use on protein or cellulose fibres.
 Pre-mordanting recommended.
 Strong and fast golden to lemon yellows are produced.
 Use at 20-50% WOF for medium shades.
 TO USE: place shavings in a stocking and soak overnight (or longer) in cold water.
 Bring to a simmer for 1 hour, cool and remove stocking.
 Enter premordanted fibre and simmer for 1 hour.
 Combines well with other dyes such as Logwood.
 Shavings can be dried and reused.
 Light and washfastness: excellent.

-Ground extract from the rinds of pomegranate fruits, Punica granatum.
+Powdered/ground rind from the rinds of pomegranate fruits, Punica granatum.
+NOTE: this is NOT EXTRACT.
+This is the kind to use if you want to try it as a natural mordant.
+We list this as a natural dye, but it is sometimes used as a mordant.
 Use on protein or cellulose fibres.
 Yields soft yellows to green-yellows or gold.
 Substantive but pre-mordanting recommended.
 Use at 15-20% WOF for medium shades.
-TO USE: soak 24 hours in water to dissolve, stirring occasionally.
-Place extract and fibre in dyepot and add more water if necessary.
+TO USE: soak 24 hours in hot water, stirring occasionally, then strain.
+Place liquid and fibre in dyepot and add more water if necessary.
 Bring to a high simmer for 1 hour.
-Let fibre cool in dye liquor for at least one more hour or overnight.
+Let fibre cool in dye liquor for at least one more hour or overnight then wash and rinse.
 Light and washfastness: moderate to good.